ronenpresser/BIUAdvancedProg1/README.md

 **Conventions for the txt file:**

-**Important - if the file does not have execution of OpenServerCommand and then a ConnectCommand after it, the program will exit.**
+**Important - if the file does not have execution of OpenServerCommand and then a ConnectCommand after it, the program will exit, and those can be exectued only ONCE.In addition, variable assignment command can be with local variables, and without simulator path (with <- or ->).**

 -The txt file need to contain 2 lines of execution of OpenServerCommand and a ConnectCommand.
 First the OpenServerCommand, then the ConnectCommand.